 Pop in if you’re passing through Blenheim – it’s a great building with nice interior and exterior design.

 Images were from my wide Marlborough District collection.
-We do a lot of large image installations like this.
+We do a lot of large image installations and murals like this.
 For example, you’ll see my images used in Auckland and Christchurch International Airports.

 Nice to be involved with the Department of Conservation / Air New Zealand joint venture partnership announcement.

 Had one of my photos used as a giant backdrop to the Prime Minister of New Zealand’s announcement speech Friday night.
 A large mid air panorama photo (big enough to be printed 7m x 3m) taken hanging out the door at 5000ft.
 For health and safety reasons the sexy black AirNZ plane filled with very rare bird and animals was added later…(yes, that’s a Kiwi in the cockpit).
 Here’s the media for it on Stuff.

 7m x 3m wide banner used as background to Prime Minister's announcement of the new relationship